Mission. Results. Goal.

 - Of which, 17 million pounds are fresh fruit and vegetables

-- Serves nearly 500,000 people in the region struggling with hunger
+- Serves over 500,000 people in the region struggling with hunger

 - Spends 92 cents of each dollar raised for food distribution, transportation and programs